Twissi/github-pages-customized-theme/README.md

 How to customize a GitHub Pages theme
 ================================

+All steps can also be found in [GitHub help](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/)

 1.Create GitHub Page
 ------------
 Create a new GitHub repo, enable [GitHub Pages](https://pages.github.com) and select minimal theme (or any other [supported theme](https://pages.github.com/themes/))